 To determine whether an asset's income meets the "over \$200" threshold, you must aggregate all types of income from the same source.
 Income attributable to you, your spouse, or your dependent children are aggregated separately to determine reportability.
-Unearned or investment income includes, but is not limited to, income derived from dealings in property, interest, rents, dividends, capital gains, income from annuities, the investment portion of life insurance contracts, endowment contracts, discharge (forgiveness) of debts owed by you, your distributive share of partnership or joint venture income, gross income derived from a business, and income from an interest in an estate or trust.
+Unearned income or investment income includes, but is not limited to, gross income derived from business (and net income if you elect to include it); gains derived from dealings in property; interest; rents; dividends; capital gains; income from life insurance and endowment contracts; income from discharge of indebtedness; distributive share of partnership income; and income from an interest in an estate or trust.

-Select all applicable types of income and the corresponding category or categories of amounts.
-If more than one type of income is derived from the same asset, check all relevant types which pertain to the category or categories of amount indicated (unless the asset is an EIF).
+Select all applicable types of income and the corresponding category or categories of amounts, unless the asset is an EIF.

-Capital Gains: Report the type and category of income from capital gains realized from sales or exchanges of business interests or securities.

-- Dividends: Report the type and category of income received or accrued as dividends from investment sources, including common and preferred securities and pensions. - Excepted Investment Fund Income: Report the type and category of income from EIFs that exceeded \$200.
-Instead of identifying each type of income (e.g. dividends, capital gains) generated by an EIF, you should select "Excepted Investment Fund" as the income type. - Interest: Report the type and category of income for any interest received or accrued from investment holdings, including bills and notes, loans, personal savings accounts, annuity funds, bonds, and other securities. - Rent/Royalties: Report the type and category of income received or accrued as rental or lease payments for occupancy or use of personal or real property.
+- Capital Gains: Report the type and category of income from capital gains realized from sales or exchanges of business interests or securities. - Dividends: Report the type and category of income received or accrued as dividends from investment sources, including common and preferred securities. - Excepted Investment Fund Income: Report the type and category of income from EIFs that exceeded \$200.
+Instead of identifying each type of income (e.g., dividends, capital gains) generated by an EIF, you should select "Excepted Investment Fund" as the income type. - Interest: Report the type and category of income for any interest received or accrued from investment holdings, including bills and notes, loans, personal savings accounts, annuity funds, bonds, and other securities. - Rent/Royalties: Report the type and category of income received or accrued as rental or lease payments for occupancy or use of personal or real property.
 In addition, report the type and category of income received or accrued from mineral leases, rental or lease of business equipment, or other similar interests. - Trust Income: Report the type and category of income received or accrued from any trust.
 Generally, the investment holdings of the trust and the income derived from each holding must be identified to the same extent as if held directly.
 However, as described on p.
-16, supra, you are not required to report underlying assets of a qualified blind trust or an excepted trust.
+17, supra, you are not required to report underlying assets of a qualified blind trust or an excepted trust.